 Each assessment gains credits.

 There are 4 levels of achieving the assessment – Excellence, Merit, Achieved and Not achieved.

 LEARNING EXPERIENCE ON GREAT BARRIER ISLAND

-There is an exciting learning opportunity for a group of Year 10 students to experience a 5 week placement on Great Barrier Island in Term 3 which began in 2014.
-English, Mathematics, Science, Social Studies, PE and Technology will be developed within the authentic context of the Island, using all its resources.
+There is an exciting learning opportunity for a group of Year 10 students to experience a five week placement on Great Barrier Island in Term 3, which began in 2014.
+English, mathematics, science, social studies, PE and technology subjects will be developed within the authentic context of the Island, using all its resources.
 Skills such as research, self-management, relating to others as well as a wide range of outdoor skills including tramping, sailing, kayaking, conservation, an overnight expedition and survival skills will challenge the students.